Massachusetts Division of Ecological Restoration

 and ecosystems across the state.
 These projects support commercial and recreational fisheries and provide many other benefits such as reduced flooding, improved water quality, carbon sequestration and increased public safety.

 Ecological restoration is a core component of the Commonwealth of Massachusetts efforts to build habitat resiliency to better allow fish and wildlife to adapt to climate change – including sea level rise, elevated water temperatures, and increased floods and periods of drought.

-Beth Lambert currently serves as the Director of the Division of Ecological Restoration.
-The founding director was Tim Purinton, who served in this role from 2009-2017.
+Beth Lambert currently serves as the director of the Division of Ecological Restoration.
+The founding director was Tim Purinton, who served in this role from 2009 to 2017.